ICTU/quality-time/docs/src/deployment.md

 ## Configuring MongoDB credentials (optional)

-The default MongoDB credentials can be changed as follows:
+The default {index}`MongoDB` credentials can be changed as follows:

 ```yaml
   database: